-A bright, science-minded boy goes to the beach equipped to collect and examine flotsam--anything floating that has been washed ashore.
-Bottles, lost toys, small objects of every description are among his usual finds.
-But there's no way he could have prepared for one particular discovery: a barnacle-encrusted underwater camera, with its own secrets to share...and to keep.
+A young boy comes to the beach eager to collect and examine flotsam—anything floating that has been washed ashore.
+But nothing among his usual finds compares with the discovery of a barnacle-encrusted underwater camera with its own secrets to share...and to keep.

 David Wiesner is internationally renowned for his visual storytelling and has won the Caldecott Medal three times—for Tuesday, The Three Pigs, and Flotsam—the second person in history to do so.
 He is also the recipient of three Caldecott Honors, for Free Fall, Sector 7, and Mr. Wuffles.
-He lives near Philadelphia with his family. www.hmhbooks.com/wiesner
+He lives near Philadelphia with his family. david-wiesner.harpercollins.com

 "Wiesner offers another exceptional, wordless picture book that finds wild magic in quiet, everyday settings."

 "In Wiesner's much-honored style, the paintings are cinematic, coolly restrained and deliberate...An invitation not to be resisted."